Helmet Rules in Pennsylvania

 Is PA a No Helmet State?

 The short answer is yes, but with exceptions.
-If you are at least 21 years old and a motorcyclist in PA and have been issued a motorcycle license for two full years or if you have completed a PennDOT or Motorcycle Safety Foundation class and passed it, then you don’t legally need to wear a helmet to ride a motorcycle in the state.
+If you are at least 21 years old and a motorcyclist in PA and have either (1) been issued a motorcycle license for two full years or (2) completed a Pennsylvania Department of Transportation (PennDOT) or Motorcycle Safety Foundation class, then you don’t legally need to wear a helmet to ride a motorcycle in the state.
+All people with a learner’s motorcycle permit must wear a helmet and eye protection, no matter what their age is.

 Do You Have To Wear A Helmet on An ATV?